Principal Legal Officer

-Christopher joined the ALRC in November 2020 as a Senior Legal Officer.
-In this role, he leads research and writing for specific aspects of ALRC Inquiries.
+Christopher joined the ALRC in November 2020.
+As a Principal Legal Officer, he leads research and writing for specific aspects of ALRC Inquiries.

 At the ALRC, Christopher has worked on the following Inquiry: